 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Maryland, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.
-Foreign-born workers currently make up 25.9 percent of all entrepreneurs in the state, despite accounting for 14.8 percent of Maryland’s population.
+Foreign-born workers currently make up one out of every four entrepreneurs in the state, despite accounting for 15.2 percent of Maryland’s population.

 |People employed by immigrant-owned firms||125,898|